-2010 Equity Awards.
-The Committee granted equity awards in 2010 to the NEOs in January 2010 based on the assessment criteria discussed above and the limits on the value of long-term restricted stock that could be granted to the NEOs in 2010 under the TARP Compensation Standards.
-The Committee also assessed how the mix of cash base salary, annual stock salary and long-term restricted stock should be structured in order to provide a total compensation opportunity to each NEO in 2010 that reflected both the underperformance of the Company relative to its business plan in 2009, the strong relative performance compared to the comparison group and the need to provide appropriate levels of compensation to ensure the retention and continued service of the NEOs.
+2011 Equity Awards.
+The Committee granted equity awards in 2011 to the NEOs in January 2011 based on the assessment criteria discussed above and the limits on the value of long-term restricted stock that could be granted to the NEOs in 2011 under the TARP Compensation Standards.
+The Committee also assessed how the mix of cash base salary, annual stock salary and long-term restricted stock should be structured in order to provide a total compensation opportunity to each NEO in 2011 that reflected the strong performance of M&T relative to both its business plan in 2010 and to the comparison group, the strong performance of M&T relative to the comparison group from 2006 through 2010, and the need to provide appropriate levels of compensation to ensure the retention and continued service of the NEOs.
 The value of long-term restricted stock awarded to each of Messrs.
-Wilmers, Jones, Czarnecki, Pinto and Pearson was \$350,000, \$350,000, \$450,000, ad \$330,000, respectively.
-These awards, in combination with other compensation earned in 2009, resulted in aggregate total compensation for all of the NEOs for 2009 that was below the aggregate medians of the comparison group.
-In addition, the total compensation opportunity for each NEO in 2010, consisting of his respective cash base salary, annual stock salary and long-term restricted stock award, when compared to compensation earned in 2009, resulted in a reduction of 20 percent, 10 percent, 10 percent and six percent, respectively, for Messrs.
-Wilmers, Czarnecki, Pinto and Pearson.
-In the case of Mr. Jones, his total compensation opportunity for 2010 increased six percent since his total compensation remained substantially below the median of the comparison group for his position.
-These long-term restricted stock awards were in the form of either restricted stock or restricted stock units to be settled in stock depending upon whether or not a NEO is eligible for retirement, and were granted on January 29, 2010, in accordance with M&T Bank Corporation's equity award policy.
-The restricted shares and restricted stock units will vest or be settled in stock, respectively, according to the following schedule: 30 percent on January 29, 2012; 30 percent on January 29, 2013; and the remaining 40 percent on January 29, 2014.
-Such restricted shares or restricted stock units will accelerate and vest or be settled in stock upon the death or disability of a NEO, or upon a change in control of M&T, and the vested or settled shares will be subject to restrictions on transfer until M&T repays all or a portion of the TARP CPP investment, consistent with the requirements for "long-term restricted stock" set forth in the TARP Compensation Standards.
+Wilmers, Czarnecki, Pinto, Jones and Pearson was \$650,000, \$600,000, \$425,000 and \$500,000, respectively.
+These awards, in combination with other compensation earned for performance in 2010, resulted in aggregate total compensation for all of the NEOs for 2011 that was below the aggregate medians of the comparison group.
+In addition, the total compensation opportunity for each NEO in 2011, consisting of his respective cash base salary, annual stock salary and long-term restricted stock award, when compared to the low levels of compensation earned in 2010 for 2009 performance, resulted in increases of 14 percent, 15 percent, 15 percent, 25 percent, and 16 percent, respectively, for Messrs.
+Wilmers, Czarnecki, Pinto, Jones and Pearson.
+These long-term restricted stock awards were in the form of either restricted stock or restricted stock units to be settled in stock depending upon whether or not a NEO is eligible for retirement, and were granted on January 31, 2011, in accordance with M&T Bank Corporation's equity award policy.
+These restricted shares and restricted stock units will vest or be settled in stock, respectively, according to the following schedule: 30 percent on January 31, 2013; 30 percent on January 31, 2014; and the remaining 40 percent on January 31, 2015.
+These restricted shares or restricted stock units will accelerate and vest or be settled in stock upon the death or disability of a NEO, or upon a change in control of M&T, or upon the retirement of a NEO if such retirement occurs after January 31, 2013, and the vested or settled shares will be subject to restrictions on transfer until M&T repays all or a portion of the TARP CPP investment, consistent with the requirements for "long-term restricted stock" set forth in the TARP Compensation Standards.
 As permitted by the TARP Compensation Standards, tax withholding for such shares or units may be fulfilled by the withholding of shares or units.
-The restricted stock and restricted stock units will be entitled to the receipt of any dividends paid on the Common Stock or dividend equivalents; provided, however, that such amounts paid prior to January 29, 2012 will be held in a dividend book account until that date, at which point the funds will be paid to the NEO with interest.
+The restricted stock and restricted stock units will be entitled to the receipt of any dividends paid on the Common Stock or dividend equivalents, respectively; provided, however, that such amounts paid prior to January 31, 2013 will be held in a dividend book account until that date, at which point the funds will be paid to the NEO with interest.